 Loren Lukens' porcelain pottery is for functional use on the table or aesthetic use on the wall.
-Plates, bowls, teapots, and wall platters are thrown, hand built, and slip cast, with the help of an occasional assistant, at Brace Point Pottery studio.
+Plates, bowls, teapots, and wall platters are thrown, hand built, and slip cast.

 Teapots and pitchers lean and shrug, oval vases reach up to embrace their flowers and oval trays balance on coiled bases.
 They borrow the form of the human body.
 His bold use of color successfully combines gestural lines with copper red flashes: a vocabulary of color and form.

 Arrows may not center when in edit mode.
 Once site is published, the arrow will be centered on the tab

 When the site is published, this border and note will not show up.

 Drag & drop your tab 1 content here